kontainapp/km/tools/release/README.md

 # Release Tools

 This tool is designed to release artifacts of `km` into `km-releases`.
-A detailed explaination of the requirements can be found `${TOP}/docs/release.md`.
+A detailed explanation of the requirements can be found in `${TOP}/docs/release.md`.

-# Usage
+## Usage

 Install dependencies:

 ```bash
 pip install -r requirement.txt
 ```

 If the artifacts released is under `${TOP}/build/kontain.tar.gz`, to run:

 ```bash
 ./release_km.py ${TOP}/build/kontain.tar.gz --version v0.1-test
 ```

 For other usages:

 ```bash
 ./release_km.py -h
 ```